PyDataBlog/Coinsta/README.md

 ___
 ### Release History
+- 0.1.4 - Re-wrote the Current classes to use the new CoinMarketCap API
 - 0.1.3  - Added Historical Snapshot feature
 - 0.1.2  - Added support for Python 3.5 and 3.7
 - 0.1.1  - Added license info and improved documentation